 APRS Alternative Energy Experiments

-This page describes my plans and frustrations for solar and other alternative energy.
+This page describes my plans and frustrations starting in 2009 for installing solar and other alternative energy in Maryland.
 There are several other overlaping and related pages:

 • Grid-tie is the way to go (if you have it)!
 See why.